cnumr/ecoindex_cli/README.md

 ⏲️ Crawling root url http://www.ecoindex.fr -> Wait a minute !
 📁️ Urls recorded in file `input/www.ecoindex.fr.csv`
 There are 3 url(s), do you want to process?
 [Y/n]:
-3 urls for 1 window size
-Processing  [####################################]  100%
+3 urls for 1 window size with 2 maximum workers Processing  [####################################]  100%
 🙌️ File output/www.ecoindex.fr/2021-04-21_212127/results.csv written !
 🦄️ Amazing!
 A report has been generated to `/tmp/ecoindex-cli/output/www.ecoindex.fr/2021-04-21_212127/report.html`